alienscience/imapsrv/README.md

 # Demo

-In the demo subdirectory is an example IMAP server that starts up on port 1193.
-To run this server:
+In the demo subdirectory there are several implementation examples available.

 ```
-$ go run ./demo/main.go
+$ go run ./demo/basic/main.go
 ```

 You can connect to this server using telnet or netcat.
 For example: